brayhoward/angular_app_example/web/README.md

 ## Staging

-When building for the Signal staging server run the build as instructed above then edit all the href and src attributes by adding __"/GEPW0020/draft_01/"__ to the beginning of each path.
+When building for the Signal staging server run the build as instructed then edit `<base href="/">` in `dist/index.html` to equal `<base href="/GEPW0020/draft_01/">`.
+Then you are good to upload the contents of the dist directory to the staging server.

 ## Running unit tests